Transnational gangs

-Transnational gangs can be described as gangs that are located in multiple countries.
+Transnational gangs are gangs that are located in multiple countries.
 When these gangs commit crimes in one country, their plans for the crime can sometimes be put together in another country.
 These gangs or mara are able to move around efficiently from one place to another.
 Transnational gangs are not a normal street gang because they are much larger in size and located in more than one country; they are considered to be able to pose a significant threat for the safety of the countries they are located in.